-Where staff are concerned about an adult working with children in the school, they should report the concern to the Head of School according to the Safeguarding and Child Protection Policy.
-If there is a requirement to make a notification to the Head of School whilst away from school, this should be done verbally and followed up with an email to the Head of School.
+Where staff are concerned about an adult working with children in the school, they should report the concern to the headteacher according to the Safeguarding and Child Protection Policy.
+If there is a requirement to make a notification to the headteacher whilst away from school, this should be done verbally and followed up with an email to the headteacher.

-Concerns around the Head of School should be directed to the Executive Headteacher or Chair of Governors: Kathleen Das/Charles Dore.
+Concerns around the headteacher should be directed to the Chair of Governors: Kathleen Das and Charles Dore